 Invoice by Wave: Use this app whenever you need to create and send invoices.
 You can send customised invoices from your phone and receive a notification when you’re paid.
 It makes your life a whole lot easier as it can track and duplicate previous invoices with just a click of a button.

-As a small business owner in Australia, you can gear up for the EOY by getting a small business loan to finance your needs.
+As a small business owner, you can gear up for the EOY by getting a small business loan to finance your needs.
 Bizzloans offers hundreds of financial products from dozens of lenders who are here to support your business.